-1) OSAP Estimator
+1) OSAP Aid Estimator

-- a) Visit the OSAP Estimator website and complete a mock estimation to get a sense of available funds: https://www.ontario.ca/page/osap-ontario-student-assistance-program - b) Were you a candidate to receive funds? - c) If so, how much money would you receive in GRANTS (you keep)? - d) How much money would you receive in LOANS (you repay)? - 2) RESP's (Registered Education Savings Plan) - a) Have your parents been contributing to a Registered Education Saving Plan for you?
-If so, determine how much money is available through the RESP.
+- a) Visit the OSAP Aid Estimator website and complete a mock estimation to get a sense of available funds: https://osap.gov.on.ca/AidEstimator2021Web/enterapp/enter.xhtml - b) Were you a candidate to receive funds? - c) If so, how much money would you receive in GRANTS (you keep)? - d) How much money would you receive in LOANS (you repay)?

+2) RESP's (Registered Education Savings Plan)

+a) Have your parents been contributing to a Registered Education Saving Plan for you?
+If so, determine how much money is available from the RESP